 - a.
-When prompted to preconfigure the firewall through interactive prompts (Setup mode), respond with no. - Enter privileged EXEC mode with the enable command.
+When prompted to preconfigure the firewall through interactive prompts (Setup mode), respond with no. If you have inadvertently started the setup wizard, press CTRL-Z to exit it.
+The terminal screen should display the default ASA user EXEC hostname and prompt ciscoasa>. - b.
+Enter privileged EXEC mode with the enable command.
 The password should be kept blank (no password).